Bhutan national futsal team: History

 Two days later, Bhutan faced Malaysia in their other group game.
 Although they conceded fewer goals than against Thailand, they still lost the game 16–0, with Malaysia scoring seven goals in the first half and nine in the second.
 This match was also a record win for Malaysia and consigned Bhutan to last place in their group and they did not progress.
 An unnamed Bhutan Olympic Committee commented that the Bhutanese players selected were physically smaller than there opposition and were able to be dominated easily in addition to the fact that they lacked facilities, with the national team training on the futsal pitch in the car park of Changlimithang.
 The coach and the team also conceded that they were not yet ready to compete at an international level and that the sport had not yet taken off sufficiently within the country.

 Upon their return, there was some dissatisfaction within the media about the manner in which the team had been selected, particularly that a number of members of the eleven-a-side team had been selected.
 The organiser of the championship that had taken place prior to the AIMAG noted that he had seen many players during that tournament who could have made the national side, recommending that the Bhutan Olympic Committee view all tournaments to ensure they select the best players.
 A young player, Tshering Dorji, argued that the team selected showed organisers favoured those who already played for the national team, whilst another organiser of the futsal championship noted that the skills required for futsal were markedly different to those required for the eleven-a-side version of the game.
 Manager Pema Dorji responded saying that he considered Futsal to be "basic football", that he expected futsal players to ultimately graduate to the main national squad, that the futsal championship had been considered as part of the selection process and that the team was selected from the fifty two players who turned up for formal selection.
 Instead, he argued, the reason for defeat was a lack of facilities and time for proper training.

 Currently, Bhutan sit 155th and last in the world rankings, calculated on the Elo rating system, with 543 points, although since they have not played the minimum required ten matches, they are technically unranked as of July 2014.

-Current squad
+Squad (2013)

 The following players were selected for 2013 Asian Indoor and Martial Arts Games: